 If a Commercial vehicle does not pass inspection, it is subject to various interventions by FMCSA.
 These may include the following:

-- Letter of Warning: This lets the carrier know the correction is necessary.
+- Letter of Warning: This lets the carrier know the necessary correction.

 - Increased Roadside Enforcement: Carriers are flagged and inspected for specific faults.